 Weather Underground is free of charge, but displays ads.
 This can be deactivated for one year through a $1.99 in-app purchase.

 PhotoDirector is the whole package.
 It has everything you could possibly need to edit your photos.
-The tools range from simple text bubbles and filters, to more complex things such as HSL and curves, and they're all heavily adjustable, helping you get the best out of your photos.
+The tools range from simple text bubbles and filters, to more complex things, such as HSL and curves.
+They're all heavily adjustable, helping you get the best out of your photos.

 Snapseed is Google's own photo editing app and basically comes with everything, for free.
 It offers all sorts of filters and optimization tools.
 Whether trimming, applying filters or correcting colors, Snapseed offers a powerful picture editor for your needs.

-Snapseed saves your pictures in a separate folder, that way you don't need to modify the original image.
+Snapseed also saves your pictures in a separate folder - that way you don't need to modify the original image.
 Apps like Dropbox or Google Photos can also be synchronized with Snapseed.